Thinking About You (Norah Jones song): Critical reception

-Commercial release and chart performance
+Commercial performance

-Released in the United States on December 5, 2006 (see 2006 in music), "Thinking About You" was one of the first songs by a major artist to be available for paid digital download in mp3 format.
-The single entered the U.S. Billboard Hot 100 at number eighty-two in early February 2007, becoming Jones's first chart entry since "Don't Know Why" (2002).
-It was also her second single to appear on the Billboard Hot 100 chart.
-It peaked at number seventy in Germany.
+Released in the United States on December 5, 2006, "Thinking About You" was one of the first songs by a major artist to be available for paid digital download in mp3 format.
+The single entered the US Billboard Hot 100 at number eighty-two in early February 2007, becoming Jones's first chart entry since "Don't Know Why" (2002).